In terms of digital marketing channels, email marketing is one of the oldest. Sadly, some brands have misconceptions about email marketing.

 2. Your Email Subject Line Is Not Important

-Subject lines with 50 characters or fewer result in higher open rates and higher click-through rates than emails with longer subject lines.
-Do not write an email and slap a subject line on it without giving much thought to the subject line.
-You need to craft the subject line of your email newsletter.
+Research shows that subject lines with 50 characters or fewer have higher open and click-through rates than longer subject lines.
+It is essential to carefully craft the subject line of your email newsletter instead of hastily choosing one.

 3. The More Images in Your Email, the Better